 Besides the registration procedure mentioned above, since the legal status and scope of Vietnamese enterprises and representative offices of foreign investors are different, there are some differences in the process of carrying out the above procedure.
 However, Vietnamese law currently provides specific guidelines only for Vietnamese companies (as stipulated in Circular 47/2014/TT-BCT).
 Hence, we believe that in the coming time, guidelines for foreign traders to conduct E-commerce activities in Vietnam will be issued to create more opportunities for foreign investors.

-Some rules on foreign investment in E-commerce in Vietnam explained above were introduced in Vietnamese law and detailed guidelines from state agencies are still awaiting.
+Some rules on foreign investment in e-commerce in Vietnam, as explained above, were introduced in Vietnamese law, and detailed guidelines from state agencies are still pending.
 Foreign investors should consider all relevant factors before proceeding to invest in e-commerce in Vietnam.

 The article is based on laws applicable at the time noted as above and may no longer be appropriate at the time the reader approaches this article as the applicable laws and the specific cases that the reader may wish to apply may have changed.
 Therefore, the article is for referencing only.